Risk Management

 Major Risks for NSG Group

-In FY2022 SRC identified, assessed and monitored the following risks.
+In FY2025/3 SRC identified, assessed and monitored the high level risks as High Velocity Risks and Enduring Risks as shown in the following charts.
 For each risk, an owner has been appointed from among the executive officers or senior managers, to take responsibility for appropriately managing it.

 For each of the key risks being monitored, SRC has determined that sufficient mitigations are in place, or are being progressed, to manage the risk within the Group's appetite.